These Cherry Tomato Bruschetta are the perfect Summer Appetizer, easy to make and so tasty!

 - Olive oil for brushing the bread before toasting I used about a ¼ cup

 - Preheat oven to 392F 200C.
-Place the cherry tomatoes in a baking tray, pour over 1 ½ tbsps of olive oil and ½ tbsp of balsamic vinegar.
-Sprinkle over ¼ tsp each of sea salt and freshly ground black pepper.Roast for 15 to 20 minutes until the tomatoes are just burst.
+Place the cherry tomatoes in a baking tray, pour over 1 ½ tbsps of olive oil and ½ tablespoon of balsamic vinegar.
+Sprinkle over ¼ teaspoon each of sea salt and freshly ground black pepper.Roast for 15 to 20 minutes until the tomatoes are just burst.

 - Heat a griddle pan to hot.
 Brush each side of the sliced bread with a little olive oil.Toast each side of the bread on the pan until the edges are charred and the bread is golden.